Earl Ofari Hutchinson: Personal life

-His daughter Sikivu Hutchinson is a self-professed atheist and feminist activist and author, whose books include Godless Americana.
+His daughter Sikivu Hutchinson is a feminist activist and author, whose books include Imagining Transit: Race, Gender and Transportation Politics in Los Angeles and Godless Americana: Race and Religious Rebels.
 His son Fanon Hutchinson works in broadcasting for the American Forces Network and is a videographer/editor and producer of short films.
 Hutchinson endorsed Democratic candidate Hillary Clinton in the run-up for the 2016 U.S. presidential election.